emacs-berlin/emacs-berlin.org/index.md

 ### Upcoming

 * Wednesday, November 30th 2016, 19:00
-* Date for December meetup is TBD
+* In December it is going to be earlier then usual, on the 21st

 [Summer announcement](https://mailb.org/pipermail/emacs-berlin/2016/000331.html)